Cheyenne Mobile Camp

 These workshops involve practicing singing skills as a congregation.
 They will strengthen your congregation’s singing ability while introducing important musical concepts and hymn book skills that will help grow your church singing.
 All students will attend congregational workshops, which are also open to the public.

-Join the choir and experience the joy of singing in a group.
 Students say it’s their favorite part of camp!
 Choir is a fun way to put the things you’re learning in class into practice.

 Mass Choir